ToolKitHub/rce-images/README.md

 - Is built reproducibly using Nix
 - Contains a language-specific environment with common libraries
-- Includes the [RCE Runner](https://github.com/ToolKitHub/rce-runner) to handle code execution
+- Includes the [rce-runner](https://github.com/ToolKitHub/rce-runner) to handle code execution
 - Returns execution results in a standardized JSON format

 ## Usage